-Sickle-cell disease is caused by a gene mutation that leads to the production of Sickle haemoglobin, which affects the function of the red blood cells in the body.
+Sickle-cell disease is caused by a genetic mutation that leads to the production of Sickle hemoglobin, which affects the function of the red blood cells (RBCs) in the body.
 This mutation is inherited from the parents of an individual in an autosomal recessive pattern.

-The haemoglobin S gene, which is responsible for the altered haemoglobin and red blood cells, is passed on when both parents must carry the gene mutation and it affects males and females equally.
-This is known as an autosomal recessive pattern of inheritance.
+The hemoglobin S gene, which is responsible for altered hemoglobin and RBCs, is passed on when both parents must carry the gene mutation through a process known as an autosomal recessive pattern of inheritance.

-Autosomal means that the mutation is not unique to the X or Y chromosome and can, therefore, affect males and female equally.
-Recessive means that the mutation much be present in both the father and the mother in order for the child to have sickle cell disease.
-Both parents are usually asymptomatic and may not realise that they are carriers of the mutation.
+Autosomal means that the mutation is not unique to the X or Y chromosome and can, therefore, affect males and females equally.
+Recessive means that the mutation must be present in both the father and the mother in order for the child to have sickle cell disease.
+When both parents are usually asymptomatic, they may not realize that they are carriers of the mutation.

 When both parents are asymptomatic genetic carriers of the disease, each child has a chance of:

-- 25% to acquire two defected genes and suffer from sickle cell disease.
+- 25% to acquire two defective genes and suffer from sickle cell disease.

 - 50% to acquire one defected gene and develop a sickle cell disease trait, asymptomatic but a genetic carrier of the disease.

 - 25% to inherit two normal genes and be unaffected by the genetic mutation and disease.